hasanihardik/Litcoder-Java/README.md

 # Litcoder-Java
-Answers to all the Litcoder labs and contents in Java
+Solutions to all the Litcoder labs and contents in Java